davidhendersontech/LinkedIndorser/README.md

 ### Disclaimer and contact

 I made this for fun in about an hour (coincidentally how long it took me to manually endorse everything).
 I wanted to learn how to run external javascript on a webpage and manipulate their dom.
+The script will only run on linked user profiles.
+Since it doesn't check if you've already endorsed
+please disable the script when not in use.
+YOUVE BEEN WARNED!
 Please don't sue me LinkedIn
 Send me an email [me@davidhenderson.tech](mailto:me@davidhenderson.tech) Test it out!
 [David's Linkedin](https://www.linkedin.com/in/davidhendersontech)